x64dbg/docs/introduction/ConditionalTracing.md

 ## Logging

 The log can be formatted by x64dbg to log the current state of the program.
 See [formatting](./Formatting.rst) on how to format the log string.
+If you are looking for logging the address and disassembly of all instructions traced you can use `{p:cip} {i:cip}`.
+To redirect the log to a file use [TraceSetLogFile](../commands/tracing/TraceSetLogFile.md).

 ## Trace record